LifeScopeLabs/lifescope-unity/lambda/tutorial/step-2.md

 `npm install`

-This will install all of the node_modules that are needed to build and run the demo.
+This will install all of the node_modules that are needed to build and run the backend.